fbpx

 When is payment made?

-A non-refundable deposit of CHF 500 is due on acceptance of the invitation to the orchestra (invitations extend at the beginning of March 2024).
+A non-refundable deposit of CHF 500 is due on acceptance of the invitation to the orchestra (invitations extend at the beginning of March 2025).

-The second and final payment of CHF 1,000 is due before 15 June 2024.
+The second and final payment of CHF 1,000 is due before 15 June 2025.

 How is the payment made?

-Payments can be made in two ways:
+Payments can be made by electronic bank transfer only.

 Detailed instructions on how to pay fees will be provided in each candidate’s invitation letter.